plewka/PylontechUSX00C_CAN2MQTT/README.md

 # PylontechUSX00C_CAN2MQTT
 Get CAN-Messages from Pytontech BMS and send as MQTT to Homeassistant.

-I did it for my four Pylontech US3000C polled by a RPi4, but it should work for others, too.
+I did the scripting for my four Pylontech US3000C polled by a RPi4, but it should work for others, too.
-I'm a very beginner regarding python and HA.
+I'm a very beginner regarding python and HA...

 A small python script listens to the CAN messages, decodes it by using can/cantools and a *.dbc file I created from the latest(?)
 Pylontech documentations and publishes the